btcsuite/btcd/docs/configuring_tor.md

 bridge between regular nodes and hidden service nodes without routing the regular connections through Tor.

-While it is easier to only run as a client, it is more beneficial to the Bitcoin network to run as both a client and a server so others may connect to you to as you are connecting to them.
+While it is easier to only run as a client, it is more beneficial to the Decred network to run as both a client and a server so others may connect to you to as you are connecting to them.
 We recommend you take the time to setup a Tor hidden service for this reason.